MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 :::image type="content" source="./media/auto-upgrade-cluster/Endpoint_type.jpeg" alt-text="The screenshot shows how to configure endpoint type":::

-## Verification:
+## Verification
 Wait for the auto upgrader to start to upgrade the cluster.
-Then verify.
+Then verify if you recieve notices promptly on the email configured to receive these notices.

 Check Azure Resource Graph database for the scheduled notification record.
 Each scheduled event notification should be listed as one record in the "containerserviceeventresources" table.
 !